DMVerfurth/RTJS/README.md

-# RTJS
+# About
-A JS library for fast ray tracing in the browser with WebGL
+RTJS is a library that brings ray tracing to the browser.
+RTJS is a fast and easy to use library that interacts with WebGL for cpu friendly results.

-Documentation Coming Soon!
+# Linking
+Link this library in you html file before any other scripts `<script src='/library/path/rtjs.js'></script>`

+All classes, variables, and function for this library will be located in the `RTJS` object.